Skip to content

 Business Key One or more columns that uniquely identify a business entity.
 In a Data Vault, business keys drive how data is loaded into hubs and linked across objects.

-Classification A tag applied to data objects, data items, or connections to categorize them.
+class Classification A tag applied to data objects, data items, or connections to categorize them.
 Common examples include PII (personally identifiable information), Sensitive, and Confidential.
 See Classifications.

 Connection See Data Connection.

-Convention A naming rule defined for your project that helps keep tables, columns, and other elements consistently named.
+rule_folder Convention A naming rule defined for your project that helps keep tables, columns, and other elements consistently named.
 See Naming Conventions.

-Data Connection A metadata entity that represents where data lives — a database, schema, or warehouse.
+cable Data Connection A metadata entity that represents where data lives — a database, schema, or warehouse.
 Includes details like connection type (SQL Server, Snowflake, etc.), connection string, and location.
 See Connections.

-Data Item Mapping A definition of how a single column maps from a source Data Object to a target Data Object, including any transformation logic.
+Data Item Mapping A definition of how a single column maps from a source Data Object table_chart to a target Data Object, including any transformation logic.

-Data Object A metadata entity that represents a table, view, or query in your data solution.
+table_chart Data Object A metadata entity that represents a table, view, or query in your data solution.
 Contains Data Items (columns), relationships, business keys, classifications, and extensions.
 See Data Objects.

-Data Object Mapping A definition of how data flows from one Data Object to another — connecting a source to a target and describing the column-level transformations.
+swap_horiz Data Object Mapping A definition of how data flows from one Data Object to another — connecting a source to a target and describing the column-level transformations.
 See Data Object Mappings.

 Data Vault A data modeling methodology that uses Hubs (business entities), Links (relationships), and Satellites (descriptive attributes) to create a flexible, auditable data warehouse.